Singaraja: History

 In the 17th century and 18th century Singaraja was the center of government of the Buleleng Kingdom.
 The capital of the Kingdom was in Sukasada.
 At that time I Gusti Anglurah Panji Sakti thought that the palace should be located in a strategic place, and finally Singaraja was chosen.
 The name of this city was taken from the authority of the King I Gusti Anglurah Panji Sakti.

-In 1846 the Dutchcolonized part of North Bali.
+In 1846 the Dutch colonized part of North Bali.
 Singaraja was the colonial capital for Bali and the Lesser Sunda Islands from 1849 until 1960.
 It was an administrative center and the port of arrival for most visitors until the development of the Bukit Peninsula area in the south.
 Singaraja was also an administrative center for the Japanese during their World War II occupation.

 In 2000s, the city area was officially divided into a number of sub-districts and villages in Buleleng District.

 Gedong Kirtya, just south of the town center, is the only library of lontar manuscripts (ancient and sacred texts on leaves of the rontal palm) in the world - apart from the Pustaka Lontar Museum in Penaban, north of Amlapura.